 Enlisting the help of a qualified attorney should be done as soon as possible to ensure you are treated fairly by the insurance companies.
 Some things need to be done right away, such as an accident investigation or an examination of the vehicle if a product defect such as airbag deployment is in question.
 You also should not speak with the other driver’s insurance company.
 That should be left to the attorney to handle.
-You may contact Lepley, Engelman and Yaw, LLC for a free consultation with an experienced personal injury attorney.
+You may contact Lepley, Engelman, Yaw, and Wilk, LLC for a free consultation with an experienced personal injury attorney.

 When you have been injured in an accident:

 - Seek medical attention right away.
 Even if you don’t think you need medical attention, it’s important to start a medical record, as injuries can show up later.
 Be clear with medical providers that the injury was sustained in a car accident.
 If you tell first responders that you don’t need medical attention, it could hurt your case.

 - If a police officer comes to the scene, get his or her name and badge number.
 Also obtain a copy of the police report.

 - Collect the names and contact information of any witnesses to the accident.
 Once they leave, it may be hard to track them down again if they need to provide information for your case.

 - Take photos with your cell phone, if physically able, while you’re still at the scene.
 Show the weather conditions, positions of the vehicles, the damage to both vehicles, and anything else that may be pertinent to the accident.

 - Draw a diagram of the accident while the information is still fresh in your mind.